 During the year ended March 31, 2019, the Company completed a non-brokered private placement with Osisko Gold Royalties Ltd. (TSX; NYSE) ("Osisko") whereby Osisko acquired a total of 5,833,333 common shares at a price of \$0.60 per share for gross proceeds of \$3,500,000 representing approximately 15.1% of the Company's then issued and outstanding common shares.
 As a term of such financing, the Company granted Osisko, inter alia, an equity participation right to participate in future equity or equity linked offerings by the Company (subject to certain exceptions) to maintain its pro rata interest in the Company from time to time provided that Osisko owns at least 10% of the issued and outstanding shares of the Company.
-Subsequent to March 31, 2019, Osisko exercised its equity participation right to acquire an additional 606,928 common shares of the Company at a price of \$0.46 per share for an aggregate purchase price of \$279,187 pursuant to the Company's non-brokered private placement financing of 3,409,795 common shares at a price of \$0.46 per share with Teck Resources Limited (TSX; NYSE) in June 2019.
+During the year ended March, 31, 2020, Osisko exercised its equity participation right to acquire an additional 606,928 common shares of the Company at a price of \$0.46 per share for an aggregate purchase price of \$279,187 pursuant to the Company's non-brokered private placement financing of 3,409,795 common shares at a price of \$0.46 per share with Teck Resources Limited (TSX; NYSE) completed on June 13, 2019.
+See also Part 2 "VOTING SHARES AND PRINCIPAL HOLDERS THEREOF" above.

-For the above purposes, "informed person" means: (a) a director or executive officer of the Company; (b) a director or executive officer of a person or company that is itself an informed person or subsidiary of the Company; (c) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the

-Company or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the Company other than voting securities held by the person or company as underwriter in the course of a distribution; and (d) the Company after having purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.
+For the above purposes, "informed person" means: (a) a director or executive officer of the Company; (b) a director or executive officer of a person or company that is itself an informed person or subsidiary of the Company; (c) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the Company or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the Company other than voting securities held by the person or company as underwriter in the course of a distribution; and (d) the Company after having purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.